Shelley Craft: Nine Network

 In January 2008, Craft signed with the Nine Network, severing her long links with Seven Network.

 Craft took over from Toni Pearen as host of Australia's Funniest Home Video Show from February 2008.

 She began as co-host on the lifestyle series, Domestic Blitz, alongside Scott Cam from May 2008.

 Later in 2008, Craft did a commercial for National Tree Day, followed by advertisements for Jetstar in late 2009.

 In 2011, Craft again presented alongside Scott Cam, this time in the competition series The Block.
 Craft hosted the Friday night special episodes titled The Block: Unlocked and appeared in numerous regular episodes, presenting challenges to contestants.
 She has since remained on The Block, presenting challenges and serving as a secondary host to Scott Cam.
 Craft gained her real estate agent accreditation (NSW) in 2020.

 In 2013, she presented the 'Showdown' edition of Big Brother Australia.

 In September 2019, Craft was appointed host of Your Domain alongside Chris Kohler.

 Personal life

 Craft was married to marketing expert Brett De Billinghurst Craft from 2001 to 2007.
 She later moved from Brisbane to Melbourne with her then-partner Christian Sergiacomi who is a cameraman for the Nine Network.
 Craft and Sergiacomi later married at their holiday home in Byron Bay, in November 2009.
+She also works as a real estate agent in Byron Bay with her husband.

-Craft has two daughters: Milla Grace, born 24 August 2010, and Eadie Rose, born 12 June 2012.
+Craft has two daughters born in 2010 and 2012.